By Jean-Yves Solinga

 Even when the expression is circumstantial and personal, it is especially in the way the reader eventually sees herself or himself in the text that can give relevance and ultimately value to the poem.
 One, for instance, does not have to know personally the dissolute life of the Paris of Baudelaire to understand the void of his soul.

-And so it is that, like Baudelaire or Camus, I use religious artifacts and references to build antithetical contrasts with the fleshy amoral present.
+And so it is that, like Baudelaire or Camus, I use religious artefacts and references to build antithetical contrasts with the fleshy amoral present.

 The plasticity of an understandable language is what guided me: both in French and English.
 Because of this view of language in general and my cultural background in particular, I have used a nontraditional poetic versification and poetic meter.
 I have a particular affection for free verse and lyrical prose style.